TBMoonwalker/3cqsbot/README.md

 Join the telegram channel [telegram channel](https://t.me/The3CQSBot) according to the official Telegram [documentation](https://core.telegram.org/api/obtaining_api_id)

-Wait for the Signals.
+Wait for the signals.
 Actually the signals are in a beta phase and you have to be chosen to get them.
 Be patient if they not arrive after joining

 ### Telegram API
 In the meantime create your [telegram api account](https://my.telegram.org/apps) and insert them into `api_id` and `api_hash` fields in the *'telegram'* section of the `config.ini`